 Lenfest Forage Fish Task Force Launched

-Expert team of international scientists is devising solutions for sustainably managing these small prey fish; overexploitation and inadequate management is threatening the marine food web.
+Expert team of international scientists is devising solutions for sustainably managing these small prey fish; overexploitation and inadequate management are threatening the marine food web

 “The overexploitation of forage fish has played out like the Wild West of the oceans, with minimal rules and a take-what-you-can mindset,” said Dr. Ellen K. Pikitch, Executive Director of the Institute for Ocean Conservation Science and chairperson of the Lenfest Forage Fish Task Force.
 “What’s been overlooked for far too long is that forage fish are key players in the ocean’s complex food web.
 Their excessive removal from the oceans threatens to cause a breakdown of a very complex ecosystem in which species are interconnected.”

 Of the 31.5 million tons of forage fish taken from the world's oceans each year, 90 percent is reduced into fish meal and oil for livestock and aquaculture feeds, according to a recent study co-authored by task force member Dr. Daniel Pauly of the University of British Columbia in Vancouver.

 “The Lenfest Task Force will provide the scientific foundation for managing forage fisheries in a more sustainable way,” said Charlotte Hudson, director of the Lenfest Ocean Program.
 “It will be critically important to implement the experts’ recommendations to ensure the long-term health of our oceans.”